projectcalico/calico/master/security/kubernetes-default-deny.md

 #### Best practice: implicit default deny policy

-We recommend creating an implicit default deny policy for your Kubernetes pods, regardless if you use Calico or Kubernetes network policy.
+We recommend creating an implicit default deny policy for your Kubernetes pods, regardless if you use {{site.prodname}} or Kubernetes network policy.
 This ensures that unwanted traffic is denied by default.
 Note that implicit default deny policy always occurs last; if any other policy allows the traffic, then the deny does not come into effect.
 The deny is executed only after all other policies are evaluated.

 ### How to

-Although you can use any of the following policies to create default deny policy for Kubernetes pods, we recommend using the Calico global network policy.
-A Calico global network policy applies to all workloads (VMs and containers) in all namespaces, as well as hosts (computers that run the hypervisor for VMs, or container runtime for containers).
+Although you can use any of the following policies to create default deny policy for Kubernetes pods, we recommend using the {{site.prodname}} global network policy.
+A {{site.prodname}}the hypervisor for VMs, or container runtime for containers).
 Using a Calico global network policy supports a conservative security stance for protecting resources.

 - [Enable default deny Calico global network policy, non-namespaced](#enable-default-deny-calico-global-network-policy-non-namespaced)
 - [Enable default deny Calico network policy, namespaced](#enable-default-deny-calico-network-policy-namespaced)
 - [Enable default deny Kubernetes policy, namespaced](#enable-default-deny-Kubernetes-policy-namespaced)

-#### Enable default deny Calico global network policy, non-namespaced
+#### Enable default deny {{site.prodname}} global network policy, non-namespaced

 In the following example, we enable a default deny **GlobalNetworkPolicy** for all workloads and hosts.